-Cascades walking track is a 5.7km, grade 4 hike located in the New England National Park, New South Wales.
-The hike should take around 3 hrs to complete.
+Cascades walking track is a 5.7km, grade 4 hike in New England National Park, New South Wales.
+This hike typically takes 3 hours to complete.

 This gorgeous and tranquil 5.7km walk (return) takes viewers down along the beautiful valley below Wrights lookout walking track past cascades and waterfalls, alongside giant king ferns and mossy boulders.
 Five Day Creek, along Cascades walking track, is one of the most beautiful rainforest streams in New South Wales.
 Visitors have described doing this walk as like being in another world, filled with vivid green moss, liverworts and lush ferns.
 It stands in stark contrast to the nearby dry, low heath covered, rocky outcrop of Wrights lookout.
 Wander slowly and find fascinating fungi along the way.